Character Card Overview

 Skills and Talents

 Once a skill or talent is obtained, the character has it forever and it can be used as many times as the player wants according to its rules.
-While class abilities and a few talents are restricted to specific classes, the bulk of all special actions in Gambit are Skills, which are available to all classes.
+While class abilities are few, all Skills in Gambit are available to all classes.

 We’ll expand more on skills and other subjects as we expand the Game Overview section, so stay tuned and if you want to be notified when we add new content to the site, subscribe to our newsletter